-Taxes is one of the biggest headaches for younger and/or smaller businesses.
+Taxes is one of the biggest headaches for younger and smaller businesses.
 If you don’t know how much you’ll owe for annual taxes like payroll, you’re in for a nasty surprise come tax season.
 You can avoid this massive stressor by incorporating estimated annual taxes into your budget.
-Luckily, a number of software tools can keep track of payroll taxes throughout the year and provide estimates for your total tax bill based on factors like profitability.
+Luckily, several software tools can keep track of payroll taxes throughout the year and provide estimates for your total tax bill based on factors like profitability.
 You can just imagine how much more productive you’ll be when you’re not constantly worrying about an unknown bill.

 Which Metrics Should You Track to Set Your Budget?

-Speaking of software, setting a budget is much easier today thanks to the many tools designed for this very purpose.
-Still, every business leader should know which metrics have the biggest impact on their budget.
+Speaking of software, setting a budget is much easier today, thanks to the many tools designed for this very purpose.
+Still, every business leader should know which metrics have the most significant impact on their budget.
 Here they are:

 1. Monthly Spend

 Creating a budget becomes much less intimidating when you start small.
 Thus, your first metric to consult is how much your business spends on average in a month.
 Dissecting monthly spend shows where your money is going and exposes certain expenses as unnecessarily high.
 This is your starting point for making any operational changes related to your new budget.

 One of the main benefits of budgeting is increasing profitability.
 If you keep your expenses under wraps while increasing revenue, your profit margin will most likely increase as well.